BFA in Communications Design

 Both were constructed and animated in Figma.

-handed out to visitors to the park and around the park’s area as well as (the banner) posted around the premises.
+handed out to visitors to the Pratt Show 2025 as well as to classmates.

 Mobile breakpoints of the prototype website